danilkaru/interactive-ML-music-classifier/README.md

 # About
 This repository contains the code for the user interface for IML-based (re-)classification of music collections, as part of the Master's thesis by Danila Alexandrovich Danilin for the Master in Sound and Music Computing, MTG UPF, Barcelona.

-The aim of this user interface is the identification of music tracks which

 # Setting up and running the UI
 The UI can be installed on a local device by cloning into this Github repository.
 Python 3.10 must be installed on the local device to ensure proper functionality.
 After cloning into the repository, it is recommended to create a virtual environment for the installation of all necessary Python dependencies.
 After opening a command-line interface (CLI) and changing to the directory in which the repository has been installed, you can run the following commands;